syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 ## Customize the selection text highlightColor

-The SelectionTextHighlightColor property is used to modify the background color of selected item text in the combobox control.
+The SelectionTextHighlightColor property is used to modify the background color of the selected item text in the combobox control.

 {% tabs %}
 {% highlight xaml %}